Marian-Felix/Role_Play_Game/README.md

 2. __Compiled Game__: the folder `Compiled Game` contains the files after compilation using 'pyinstaller' in the 'Bash'-shell:
     * __world_map.exe__:
-            - execute this file to run the compiled gamethods
+            - execute this file to run the compiled game
     * additional files:
             - misc. files created during compilation